tomhewitt2201/eproc-product-card-generator/README.md

 Uses an array of objects to populate a list of products to be shown at the beginning of the checkout process.

-For a working example, visit: https://www.manutan.co.uk/AjaxOrderItemDisplayView (having added a product to the basket).
+For a working example, visit: https://www.manutan.co.uk/en/key add a product to the basket and then begin the checkout process.